-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medical nutrition therapy (continued) We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Wedical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-Medicare-covered medical nutrition therapy services.
-Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-There is no coinsurance, copayment, or There is no coinsurance, copayment, or MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle. deductible for the MDPP benefit. deductible for the MDPP benefit.
-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our 20% coinsurance for each Medicare-covered Part B drug.
-20% coinsurance for each Medicare-covered Part B drug. plan.
-Covered drugs include: Starting April 1, 2023, certain drugs Starting April 1, 2023, certain drugs
+There is no coinsurance, copayment, or deductible for the MDPP benefit.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.